SkafteNicki/dtu_mlops/s8_monitoring/data_drifting.md

         And use the same `client.py` script as before to confirm that the application is working.
 You should also check that the data is saved to the bucket.

-    4. Write a small Dockerfile that containerize the application
+    4. Write a small Dockerfile that containerizes the application

         ??? success "Solution"